Arctic–Alpine Botanic Garden

+Climate

-The location, corresponding to the north coast of Alaska, invites thought of an extreme Arctic climate.
+The location, corresponding to the north coast of Norway, invites thought of an extreme Arctic climate.
 However, a branch of the Gulf Stream sweeping up the coast of North Norway provides a moderating influence, and the climate of Tromsø is one of relatively mild winters (January average -4.4 °C) and cool summers (July average 11.7 °C).
 The season in the Botanic Garden is usually from end of May until mid October.
 From May 15 until July 27, the sun is continuously above the horizon in Tromsø.
 This period of midnight sun provide some compensation to the plants for the short growing season and the low temperatures, providing an average of 200 hours of actual sunshine each of the months May, June, and July.
 From November 21 until January 17 the sun never rises.
 Snow generally covers the ground from October or November on, and will accumulate until the beginning of April.
 Snow then gradually melts and the ground will usually be bare around mid May at sea level, while lingering on far into the summer at higher altitudes.